 - Coming-of-Age Story: Sort of.
 It chronicles 30 years of Gogol's life, but it is the story of him coming to terms with himself as an independent adult and his place in the world.

-- Meaningful Name: Gogol was not named according to Bengali tradition, but after his father's favourite author, whose writing saved his father's life.
-Significant because it symbolises Gogol's feeling of distance from both cultures, and from his father.
-Ashima, meaning 'she who is without borders', is also rife with symbolism: she bridges the cultural gap for her family, constructs a Bengali community in Boston, and in the end chooses to spend her time between Calcutta and America, not fixed in any one place
+- Meaningful Name: Gogol was not named according to Bengali tradition, but after his father's favorite author, whose writing saved his father's life.
+Significant because it symbolizes Gogol's feeling of distance from both cultures, and from his father.
+Ashima, meaning 'she who is without borders', is also rife with symbolism: she bridges the cultural gap for her family, constructs a Bengali community in Boston, and in the end chooses to spend her time between Calcutta and America, not fixed in any one place.

 - One Steve Limit: Gogol feels like this applies to him, in contrast to every other person he meets, because his name isn't either American or Indian.
 Averted, as he is named after Nikolai Gogol, a Russian writer who is fairly prominent in the novel.

-- Wham Chapter: Gogol's settled into a routine in his surroundings and relationship when Ashoke dies
+- Wham Chapter: When it finally seems as though Gogol has settled into a routine in his surroundings and relationship, Ashoke dies.